znly/rules_go/README.md

 You can build binaries with the race detector enabled using
 ```
-bazel test --output_groups=race //...
+bazel build --output_groups=race //...
 ```

-The difference is because the rules for binaries can produce both race and non race versions interchangeable, but you always want tools used during the build to be non race versions, whereas for tests you need to switch the build mode of the executable that will be invoked during testing.
+The difference is necessary because the rules for binaries can produce both race and non-race versions, but tools used during the build should always be built in the non-race configuration. `--output_groups` is needed to select the configuration of the final binary only.
+For tests, only one executable can be tested, and `--features` is needed to select the race configuration.

 ## FAQ